 Why this programme?

-Tailor your own Master’s degree!
-Take a course in Advanced Quantum Mechanics if you are interested in the microphysics governing stellar light.
-Take a course in Gravitation and Cosmology to really understand general relativity.
+You can also tailor your own Master's degree and take a course in Advanced Quantum Mechanics if you are interested in the microphysics governing stellar light, the main source of information about the universe.
+Maybe take a course in Gravitation and Cosmology to really understand general relativity.
 You will be assigned a mentor helping you to make informed decisions towards your degree and your future career.